-While the current budget battle will be difficult, it is generally expected that lawmakers will come to terms in time to avoid a government shutdown or a breach of the debt ceiling.
+While negotiations over these fiscal issues will be difficult, it is generally expected that lawmakers will come to terms in time to avoid a government shutdown or a breach of the debt ceiling.
 They have shown an ability to come together at the last minute in other recent fiscal battles, including the showdowns over the debt ceiling in summer 2011 and the fiscal cliff earlier this year.

-As such, the budget battle should have little adverse effect on businesspeople, consumers or investors, provided it is resolved in time.
+As such, the current budget battle should have little adverse effect on investors, consumers or businesspeople, provided it is resolved in time.
 But policymakers should not take solace in this.
-If they botch it and the government shuts down or fails to meet all its obligations, investor and consumer psychology will be undermined, and the economy will suffer serious harm.
+If they botch it and the government shuts down or fails to meet all its obligations, investor and consumer psychology will be damaged, and the economy will suffer serious harm.